 Author Summary

 Populations naturally fluctuate in abundance, and the rules governing these fluctuations are a result of both internal (density dependent) and external (environmental) processes.
 For these reasons, pinpointing when changes in populations occur is difficult.
 In this study, we develop a novel break-point analysis tool for population time series data.
 Using a density dependent model to describe a population’s underlying dynamic process, our tool iterates through all possible break point combinations (e.g., abrupt changes in parameter values) and applies information-theoretic decision tools (i.e. Akaike's Information Criterion corrected for small sample sizes) to determine best fits.
 Here, we develop the approach, simulate data under a variety of conditions to demonstrate its utility, and apply the tool to two case studies: an invasion of multicolored Asian ladybeetle and declining monarch butterflies.
-We find that the Dynamic Shift Detector algorithm is capable of identify parameter changes governing population dynamics in both case studies that correspond to known environmental change events.
+The Dynamic Shift Detector algorithm identified parameter changes that correspond to known environmental change events in both case studies.

 Introduction

 Abrupt and persistent changes in ecological processes, and methods to detect them, have long interested ecologists [1–5].
 Changes to the rules governing system dynamics are often associated with substantial changes to biodiversity and ecosystem functions.
-Understanding when, and how these changes occur is of critical importance to broader evaluation of system behaviors.
+Understanding when, and how these changes occur is critically important to broader evaluation of system behaviors.
 The study of abrupt changes, discontinuities, and regime shifts is highly interdisciplinary, and has been examined for a variety of processes related to climate [6,7], ecology [8], and economic and social systems [9,10].

-Population dynamics are governed by internal, biotic rules and also external abiotic factors, leading to both stochastic and deterministic forces governing abundance through time [11].
+Population dynamics are determined by internal, biotic rules and also external abiotic factors, leading to both stochastic and deterministic forces affecting abundance through time [11].
 External perturbations can lead to shifts in population dynamics, such that the parameters governing population abundance transition to other values [12,13].
-In the context of this study, we define the set of parameters governing the dynamics of a population as its dynamic rule, and an abrupt shift in these parameter values as a dynamic shift.
-The term break point is used to describe the location in the time series where the dynamic shift occurred.
+In the context of this study, we define the set of parameters controlling dynamics as a population’s dynamic rule, and an abrupt shift in these parameter values as a dynamic shift.
+We use the term break point to describe the location in time series data where the dynamic shift occurs.

 Although theoretically straightforward, identifying dynamic shifts in noisy ecological systems is challenging using real-world data due to a lack of systematic, adaptable tools [2].
-Arguably, the most common approach to addressing break points is through the use of segmented regressions [12,14,15].
+Arguably, the most common approach to identify break points is through the use of segmented regressions [12,14,15].
 However, these models don’t adequately account for nonlinearities, and uncertainties in the existence and location of breaks are typically not quantified [1,2].
-Often, transition points are applied to time series data ad hoc, based on data visualization or specific hypotheses surrounding factors affecting population changes [12,14–17], creating the potential for biases in break point selection.
+Break points are often applied to time series data ad hoc, based on data visualization or specific hypotheses surrounding factors affecting population changes [12,14–17], creating the potential for biases in break point selection.

-Several break point detection methods have been developed to address the issues associated with ad hoc approaches.
+Several break point detection methods have been developed to address issues associated with ad hoc approaches.
 Such dynamic shift analysis tools use a variety of statistical optimization strategies, including linear and moving average methods [18–21].
 For example, climatological and econometrics time series data are frequently examined for stepwise statistical deviations from the mean or variance [6,7,22].
 To fit the periodicity of population time series data, wavelet analyses have also been used to detect break points [23] but this method also does not mechanistically account for density-dependent processes such that changes in parameter values are not easily interpretable [24].
-Dynamic shift detection methods which rely on models that explicitly account for non-linear processes may be less likely to yield false positives than methods based on summary statistics [25].
+Yet, dynamic shift detection methods that explicitly account for non-linear population processes may be less likely to yield false positives than methods based on summary statistics [25].